 There’s no better way to get into the holiday spirit than lacing up a pair of skates and trying your best to glide gracefully on ice.
 And with seasonal ice rinks popping up around the region, it’s the perfect time of year to bundle up and plan an active family adventure.

-Outdoor Ice Rinks in Washington
+Seasonal Ice Rinks in Washington

 Seattle Center Winterfest Ice Rink